Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Ride to the St. Augustine Lighthouse for an included museum tour.
-Visit Anastasia State Park for a stroll along the beach, weather permitting.
-Continue your morning ride through the Lincolnville Historic District and have a delicious lunch at a local restaurant.
-After lunch, a short ride takes you to the Fountain of Youth Archaeological Park and the Nombre de Dios Mission.
-Discover the early history of St. Augustine before continuing across the bridge to the beautiful beaches in the seaside town of Vilano.
+Ride to the St. Augustine Lighthouse for an included museum tour, then visit Anastasia State Park for a stroll along the beach, weather permitting.
+Continue your morning ride through the Lincolnville Historic District and enjoy a delicious lunch at a local restaurant.
+After lunch, cycle to the Fountain of Youth Archaeological Park and the Nombre de Dios Mission to explore the early history of St. Augustine.
+Conclude your day’s ride with a scenic stretch across the bridge to the beautiful beaches of Vilano, a charming seaside town.

 Cumulative Distance Range: 12 – 25 miles